British Rail Class 90: Virgin Trains

 In 1998, 90002 became the first locomotive to be repainted in Virgin Trains' red and black livery; it was named Mission: Impossible to launch the challenge of upgrading passenger services on the WCML.
 The rest of the fleet was quickly repainted into the new livery.

 In 2002, Class 390 Pendolino electric multiple units started to enter service to replace locomotive-hauled trains on the WCML.
 The first locomotives to be replaced were the elderly Class 86/2s and some of the less reliable Class 87 locomotives.
 However, since the Class 90 fleet was relatively small and subsequently non-standard, it was decided to retain the larger Class 87 fleet in preference to the Class 90s.
-Therefore, from March 2004, Virgin started to return its Class 90 fleet to the ROSCO, allowing the locos to transfer to the new 'one' (later National Express East Anglia) franchise.
+Therefore, from March 2004, Virgin started to return its Class 90 fleet to the ROSCO, allowing the locos to transfer to the new One (later National Express East Anglia) operator.

-Following the derailment and subsequent scrapping of 390033 at Grayrigg in 2007, Virgin Trains had the need for an additional set as a stop gap before another Pendolino set was built.
+Following the Grayrigg derailment and subsequent scrapping of 390033 in 2007, Virgin Trains had the need for an additional set as a stop gap before another Pendolino set was built.
 As a result, Virgin used Class 90 locomotives hired from DB Schenker, and later Freightliner, along with a rake of Mark 3 coaching stock and a DVT.
-Nicknamed the Pretendolino, this received re-upholstered seating, power points, wi-fi and a full external re-paint at Wabtec, Doncaster in 2009.
+Nicknamed the Pretendolino, this received reupholstered seating, power points, wi-fi and a full external re-paint at Wabtec, Doncaster, in 2009.
 Virgin used this set, with a Class 90 locomotive hired from Freightliner, on a Friday relief service between Euston and Crewe, via Birmingham, until December 2012.
-It was hired out as a charter train and was used sometimes on London - Birmingham services in the event of a Pendolino shortage.
+It was hired out as a charter train and was used sometimes on London-Birmingham services in the event of a Pendolino shortage.

-From the December 2013 timetable change, Virgin Trains used the Mark 3 set once again on London - Birmingham services on a Thursday and Friday only basis; Class 90s were leased from Direct Rail Services, which were sub-leased from DB Schenker.
+From the December 2013 timetable change, Virgin Trains used the Mark 3 set once again on London-Birmingham services on a Thursday and Friday only basis; Class 90s were leased from Direct Rail Services, which were sub-leased from DB Schenker.